mmore500/signalgp-lite/joss/paper.md

 ### arithmetic

 Benchmarking arithmetic operations incorporates the performance effect of SignalGP-Lite's fixed-length array registers compared to SignalGP's variable-length vector registers.
-This compile-time optimization strimlines register access at the cost of the ability to change the number of registers on the fly.
+This compile-time optimization streamlines register access at the cost of the ability to change the number of registers on the fly.

 \autoref{fig:bench-wall} shows that incorporating this trade-off increases speedup to 20x to 50x.